Nanocontroller/aframe-Fulbright-presentation/fulbright.md

 ------
 <!-- .slide: data-background-color="#333" -->
-# My experience in Portugal
+# My Own Five I’s of Living in Portugal

 The five i's

 ---
 <!-- .slide: data-background-color="#333" -->
-## Multisensorial Experience
+## Multisensory Experience

 An oportunity to extend a cultural exchange